mindyBasket/paper-cumulus/README.md

 ## About

-This app makes shareable instances of "flipbook".
-It is somewhere between a movie and a storyboard.
-An instance of flipbook contain units of very short animations, but linked together they generate a story.
-It is an experimenal way to tell a story scenamatically but at low-cost.
+This app makes shareable instances of "flipbook", which is somewhere between a movie and a storyboard.
+An instance of flipbook contains units of very short animations, but linked together they generate a story.
+It is an experimenal medium in a attempt to tell a story with a scenamatic feel without being a full blown movie.

 This project started out experimental and explorative in order to help me learn Django and React.